Emerging & Specific Regulation

 Understanding and Implementing New Roles

-Adapting to the replacement of the Data Protection Officer role with the Senior Responsible Individual in the UK and understanding their specific responsibilities.
+Adapting to the change from Data Protection Officer role to Senior Responsible Individual in the UK and understanding these new responsibilities.

 6